kingsoft-wps/KSAI-Lite/README_en.md

 **Download or Edit-Translation**

-KSAI Lite provides official Release inference library of multiple platforms, we recommend you directly download  KAI Lite pre-build lib, including [Linux-X64](https://sdk.ai.wpscdn.cn/KSAI/KSAI-Lite/pre-build/linux/X64/libtensorflow-lite.so), [Linux-ARM](https://sdk.ai.wpscdn.cn/KSAI/KSAI-Lite/pre-build/linux/ARM/libtensorflow-lite.so), [Linux-MIPS64](https://sdk.ai.wpscdn.cn/KSAI/KSAI-Lite/pre-build/linux/MIPS64/libtensorflow-lite.so)以及[Windows-X64 lib](https://sdk.ai.wpscdn.cn/KSAI/KSAI-Lite/pre-build/windows/tensorflow-lite.lib)和[Windows-X64 dll](https://sdk.ai.wpscdn.cn/KSAI/KSAI-Lite/pre-build/windows/tensorflow-lite.dll)。
+KSAI Lite provides official Release inference library of multiple platforms, we recommend you directly download  KAI Lite pre-build lib, including [Linux-X64](https://sdk.ai.wpscdn.cn/KSAI/KSAI-Lite/pre-build/linux/X64/libtensorflow-lite.so), [Linux-ARM](https://sdk.ai.wpscdn.cn/KSAI/KSAI-Lite/pre-build/linux/ARM/libtensorflow-lite.so), [Linux-MIPS64](https://sdk.ai.wpscdn.cn/KSAI/KSAI-Lite/pre-build/linux/MIPS64/libtensorflow-lite.so), [Windows-X64 lib](https://sdk.ai.wpscdn.cn/KSAI/KSAI-Lite/pre-build/windows/tensorflow-lite.lib) and [Windows-X64 dll](https://sdk.ai.wpscdn.cn/KSAI/KSAI-Lite/pre-build/windows/tensorflow-lite.dll)。
 You can also choose source code compilation method according to your platform.
 KSAI Lite provide  source code compilation scripts, path is `tools/`,you just need to prepare the environment according to the environment setup.md in `docs/` folder and then compile with the scripts in `tools/` folder.

 **Inference sample**

 KAI Lite provide C++ API, and provide correspondent complete API examples: path is `tensorflow/lite/examples/reg_test/reg_test.cc`
 You can quickly understand usage method according to the example, and intergrate the API into your project; you can also directly refer to the project [KSAI-Toolkits](https://github.com/kingsoft-wps/KSAI-Toolkits).